The Definitive 2026 Guide to the Tobique Gambling License Framework

 Our team has curated the following jurisdictions as being possible alternatives to a gambling company in Tobique:

-The Tobique application timeline of 4 to 8 weeks is achievable with a complete, well-prepared application package.
-Most delays originate in document preparation, not in regulatory review time.
-Operators who arrive at the preliminary review with all KYC documentation, UBO disclosure, RNG certifications, and platform agreements in order move through the process on the shorter end of the timeline.
+Tobique’s 4 to 8 week approval timeline is achievable, but it depends entirely on document quality at the point of submission.
+Incomplete applications are returned; there is no mid-process correction window.
+Operators who arrive at the preliminary review with all KYC documentation, UBO disclosure, RNG certifications, and platform agreements prepared move through the process on the shorter end of the timeline.

 - Register the holding company.
-The Costa Rica holding company (or the operator’s chosen jurisdiction) must be incorporated, with notarized corporate documentation prepared and apostilled.
+The Costa Rica entity (or the operator’s chosen jurisdiction) must be incorporated with notarized, apostilled corporate documentation.

 - Appoint the MLRO.
-The MLRO must be formally appointed, with credentials documented and an engagement letter or employment contract prepared.
+The appointment must be formally documented with an engagement letter or employment contract.

 - Draft the 3-year business plan.
-The TGC requires a business plan covering the operator’s target markets, revenue projections, game offering, responsible gaming approach, and AML/KYC framework.
-This is a substantive document, not a one-page summary.
+The TGC requires a substantive document covering target markets, revenue projections, game offering, responsible gaming approach, and AML/KYC framework.

-Operators who shortcut the preparation phase extend their overall timeline.
-Every deficiency identified at preliminary review requires a corrective submission, which pauses the clock.
+Shortcuts in this phase extend the overall timeline.
+Every deficiency identified at preliminary review requires a corrective submission, which pauses the review clock.

-The preliminary review is initiated by submitting the EUR 2,500 review fee and the initial application package to DLAG, the TGC’s designated compliance assessor.
-DLAG evaluates the applicant’s eligibility, the corporate structure, the UBO chain, and the overall compliance posture before the full application proceeds.
+The preliminary review opens by submitting the EUR 2,500 review fee and the initial application package to DLAG.
+DLAG evaluates applicant eligibility, the corporate structure, the UBO chain, and the overall compliance posture before the full TGC application proceeds.
+The review identifies structural issues early, before the EUR 33,500 license fee is committed.
+Applicants who receive a negative preliminary review recover the EUR 33,500 fee in full.

-Following a positive preliminary review, the full application is submitted.
-The due diligence package includes:
+Following a positive preliminary review, the full due diligence package is submitted to the TGC.
+The package includes:

-- RNG certifications from GLI, iTechLabs, or another approved laboratory;
+- RNG certifications from GLI, iTechLabs, or another TGC-approved laboratory;

 - SLAs or LOIs from platform and game providers;